Songxt/NancySignalrOwin/README.md

   - PackageExamples.csproj demonstrates various Owin.* and Microsoft.Owin.* packages in various Startup configurations.
 Also contains some sample tests

-  - NancySignalrRaven.csproj is an example application that combines..
-Nancy, SignalrR and RavenDB as well as various middleware and dependency injection.
+  - NancySignalrRaven.csproj is an example application that combines... you guessed it...
+Nancy, SignalrR and RavenDB, as well as various middleware and dependency injection.
-Dillinger is a cloud-enabled HTML5 Markdown editor.

 Using NancySignalrRaven App
 -